RajaeWalker/Wazuh-SIEM-Home-Lab/README.md

 ### Wazuh Manager

 **Purpose:**
-Verified that the Wazuh Manager service was active (`active (running)`), confirming the central event analysis engine was operational.
+Verified that the Wazuh Manager service was active and running on the Ubuntu Server.

 ![Wazuh Manager Service](01-wazuh-manager-running.png.png)